Page 4 of 6

 by GHT

-JPB wrote: ↑Tue Dec 19, 2017 9:00 am
+Tue Dec 19, 2017 9:00 am

-One thing concerns me though: why are the self tappers there?
+We all care. :) One thing concerns me though: why are the self tappers there?
 Should they not have been put back in the packet when the fitter realised that they'd been left over?
-This sloppy workmanship is putting me off having my repairable hip separated from itself and mended to provide some articulation there, I'd have assumed that the new component would be bonded to the remains of the original socket but could they not at least have ground the screws to a more elegant length?
+This sloppy workmanship is putting me off having my repairable hip separated from itself and mended to provide some articulation there, I'd have assumed that the new component would be bonded to the remains of the original socket but could they not at least have ground the screws to a more elegant length? :?

 It's hard to know if you are teasing John.
 The worn socket is ground down and a new socket cemented in, to hold it place the surgeon uses titanium screws, maybe he gets a good discount from Screwfix, The top of the femur is sawn off then the new insert is pushed into the bone marrow and is also cemented and screwed into place.
 That last procedure has to be measured accurately to the "enth" degree, or one leg will be longer than the other.
 I'm told it's done by a laser these days.
 It is a brutal operation, but once recovered the release from the constant pain makes it so worthwhile.
 Chances are, given that I'm arthritic, I made need the other one done some time in the future.